van001/contract_1st_development/README.md

 I will be using this repo to blog about the architecture & the philosophy on how I am going to build the new site for her.

 # Philosophy
-Since I am a big fan of automation, I am going to pick tools/ technologies and build architecture & frameworks to help me automate the build, deployment and testing process while keeping the cost as low as possible.
+Since I am a big fan of simplicity & automation, I am going to pick tools/ technologies to build architecture & frameworks, which will help me to automate the build, deployment and testing process while keeping the cost as low as possible.

+Even though the architecture and framework will be opinionated, I will try to make it as generic as possible and replacing one tech with other should not make any difference.